oppia/oppia-web-developer-docs/Acceptance-Tests.md

 ```

 The directory structure is as follows:
 1) The `specs` directory contains all the top-level test files.
 Each test file is named as `*.spec.ts` and contains the test for a particular user type.
-For example, the `blog-admin` directory contains available tests for the `Blog Admin` user.
+For example, the `blog-admin` directory contains available tests for the `Blog Admin` user (Puppeteer), and `logged-in-learner` contains available tests for the logged-in learner journey (Playwright).

 2) The `utilities` directory contains all the utility files and helper functions, which you would require to write new acceptance tests.
 This directory can also be used to append more utility functions as needed by the user.
 Files included inside this directory are:
-  - `common/puppeteer-utils.ts` -> This file contains the base _*BaseUser*_ class which provides the most common and useful methods such as _*openBrowser*_, _*goto*_, _*clickOn*_, _*openExternalPdfLink*_ etc. This class also serves as a foundation for defining other user-oriented subclasses, facilitating various testing scenarios.
+  - `common/puppeteer-utils.ts` (Puppeteer) / `common/playwright-utils.ts` (Playwright) -> These files contain the base _*BaseUser*_ class which provides the most common and useful methods such as _*openBrowser*_, _*goto*_, _*clickOn*_, _*openExternalPdfLink*_ etc. This class also serves as a foundation for defining other user-oriented subclasses, facilitating various testing scenarios.
   - `common/user-factory.ts` -> This file contains methods for creating a certain user.
 The file has different methods for creating different types of users.
   - `common/test-constants.ts` -> This file contains defined constants such as _*URLs, roles, etc.*_ which are used in the tests.
-  - `common/console-report.ts` -> This file contains methods for listening the console errors during a test.
+  - `common/console-report.ts` (Puppeteer) / `common/console-reporter.ts` (Playwright) -> These files contain methods for listening the console errors during a test.
   - `common/show-message.ts` -> This file contains methods for displaying messages during the tests.
+  - `common/state-editor-utils.ts`, `common/exploration-editor-utils.ts`, `common/navigation-utils.ts`, `common/rte-editor.ts` (Playwright only) -> Shared logic extracted so multiple user types can reuse it without duplicating methods.

 3) The `user` directory holds the utility files for different user types.
 Each user utility class is built upon the base `BaseUser` class containing the original methods along with the ones related to that user type.
 For example, `blog-post-editor.ts` contains base functions as well as additional functions just related to the `Blog Post Editor` user.
 4) The `data` directory contains all the images and other data files used in the tests.